-3.1 PIV identity proofing and registration
+2.1 PIV identity proofing and registration

 This release of MyID provides an enrollment capability that can be used to gather data for use on a PIV, PIV-I or CIV card.
-You can create user records in MyID, import them from a directory, or import them from an external system using the MyID Core API.
+You can create user records may be created in MyID, or import them from a directory or from an external system using the Lifecycle API.

-You can enroll biometric data; for example, by capturing fingerprint or facial biometrics from connected devices, or importing Iris data using the MyID Core API.
+You can enroll biometric data; for example, by capturing fingerprint or facial biometrics from connected devices, or importing Iris data using the Lifecycle API.

-See the MyID Core API for details.
+See the Lifecycle API document for details.